pavel-krivanek/PharoChipDesigner/README.md

 ![inverter-diagram.png](introduction/inverter-diagram.png)

 In this picture, you may see the real chip layout of such inverter.
-Compare it with the inverter constructed in the PharoChipDesigner.
+Compare it with the inverter constructed in the Pharo Chip Designer.

 As you see, it looks much more complicated.
 However, we need to take one fact into account.
-The chip layout design above is based on the TTL logic family.
+The chip layout design above is based on the TTL logic family that is usually quite complicated.
 I mentioned it first because the Pharo Chip Designer follows the original kohctpyktop naming and uses "V<sub>CC</sub>" for the power-supply pins.
 This is used for integrated circuits based on bipolar junction transistors.
 The NMOS, PMOS and CMOS families use by default the name "V<sub>DD</sub>".
-The original game is chronologically based at the beginning of the '90s.
+The original game is chronologically placed at the beginning of the '90s.
 The integrated circuit designs based on TTL logic were already not so common in that time and the name "V<sub>CC</sub>" is very often used in datasheets of components based on CMOS too so we should not take it too seriously.

 So, let's take a step back and let's look at it in the context of MOSFET based integrated circuits.
 From the chip layout design perspective, they look simpler than TTL and are closer to the Pharo Chip Designer experience.